2018 Frequently Asked Questions

 We will have a special registration table for students.
 You must present a current student ID to be allowed into the conference.
 If you purchased the wrong admission pass by mistake, or if you cannot provide a current student ID, you will be required to pay the difference for the general admission price.

 Is Point Park’s campus fully accessible?

-Yes, Point Park’s campus is equipped with ramped sidewalks on each block, as well as Accessible Pedestrian Signals (APS) to help people safely cross the heavily trafficked streets.
-Elevator access is available in every building and automatic doors can be found at all main entrances of the buildings where conference events will be held.
-For more questions or for further accommodations, please contact our events manager, Lauren Boehm, at boehm[at]creativenonfiction.org.
+Yes; Point Park’s campus is equipped with ramped sidewalks on each block, as well as Accessible Pedestrian Signals (APS) to help people safely cross the heavily trafficked streets.
+Elevator access is available in every building, and automatic doors can be found at all main entrances of the buildings where conference events will be held.
+For more questions or for further accommodations, please contact our events manager, Hannah Waltz, at waltz[at]creativenonfiction.org.

 Is there a specific parking garage or reserved parking for the conference?

 Unfortunately, no. Point Park’s campus does not currently have a specific or reserved parking garage.
 However, there is metered street parking available during certain times of the day as well as several parking garages that are located on or around Point Park’s campus.
-Additionally, Point Park’s spring semester will be over and most of the students will have already left for the summer, so parking should be in abundance.
+Additionally, Point Park’s spring semester will be over and most of the students will have already left for the summer.
 For information about parking and traveling around the city, please click here.

 Are there hotels located near the conference venue?

-Yes, there are several hotels located in the downtown Pittsburgh area, within a short walking distance of the conference venue.
+Yes; there are several hotels located within a short walking distance of the conference venue, and many other hotels in downtown Pittsburgh, generally.
 For more information or suggestions for where to stay, visit this page.